Dheerajkk3/aws-sysops-study/eks.md

 - For ingress, AWS Load balancer controller will create ALB.
 - AWS Load balancer controller in this case is an example of Ingress controller.
 - By mentioning IngressClassName, you're telling which ingress controller to be used to provision Load balancers.

+  *IPV6*:
+  - The address range of IPv6 is 4 billion times the range of IPV4.